ralopezh/dis-k/README.md

   Definition of the plasma dispersion function.

 * **muller.f90**
-  Computes the real or complex roots of a nonlinear function, using an optimal Muller's method.
+  Computes the real or complex roots of a nonlinear function using an optimal Muller's method.

 * **disp.f90**
   Compute the elements of the dispersion tensor and return the determinant of it.